 What is Dilution?

-Dilution is when you add a small amount of essential oil to a larger amount of base (carrier) oil to make it safer for use on skin.
+Dilution is when you add a small amount of essential oil to a larger amount of base or carrier oil to make it safer for use on skin.
 Applying essential oils without diluting, which is referred to as applying it “neat,” is generally not recommended.
 Not only is it unnecessary, since a small amount of essential oil can have a tremendous effect on the body, but it can cause averse reactions or cause sensitivities to develop over time.

 Why Are Dilution Rates Important?